Corvette C3 engine specs by year:

 Big block and small block differences

-Several different engine options were available during the Corvette C3 generation.
 One of the debates between the big block and the small block is which one is better.
-Even from the name, you can tell the difference between them, the big block is physically bigger, which therefore allows better cooling, and larger cylinders -> more power and torque.
+Even from the names, you can tell the difference between them: the big block is physically larger, which therefore allows for better cooling, and larger cylinders mean more power and torque.

-The disadvantage of the big block is the weight compared to the small block, which affects on handling and acceleration of the car.
+The disadvantage of the big block is its weight compared to the small block, which affects the handling and acceleration of the car.
 Big blocks are also more valuable, more expensive to repair, and consume more fuel.

 Starting in 1975, the C3 Corvette only had small block engines, and in its final years of production, the engine range was very limited.
 When comparing horsepower, it should be noted that in 1972, GM changed the way they reported engine horsepower.